Spinal Muscular Atrophy (SMA)

-There are four types of SMA.
+There are five types of SMA.
 Some show up earlier and are more severe than others.
-All types of SMA need ongoing treatment by a medical care team.
-There's no cure for SMA, but treatments can help children with SMA live a better life.
+All types need ongoing treatment by a medical care team.
+There's no cure for SMA, but treatments can help children who have it live a better life.

 What Happens in SMA?

 In SMA, the nerves that control muscle strength and movement break down.
 These nerves (called motor neurons) are in the spinal cord and lower part of the brain.
 They can't send signals from the brain to the muscles to make them move.
 Because the muscles don't move, they get smaller (or atrophy).